Stamp Duty Calculator

 Accept standard rates

 If a solo mortgage is not possible, standard rates apply.
 Budget for the higher SDLT cost upfront.
-The saving on a £350,000 purchase is £5,000, which is significant but may not outweigh the practical constraints of a joint mortgage.
+The saving on a £350,000 purchase is significant but may not outweigh the practical constraints of a joint mortgage.

 Negotiate the purchase price